-- B vitamins: The B vitamins are needed for your body to convert food into energy that all the cells in your body can use and also support a healthy brain and nervous system.
-In particular, vitamins B6 and B12 are needed to make certain neurotransmitters in your brain that regulate mood.
+B vitamins: The B vitamins are needed for your body to convert food into cellular energy that all the cells in your body can use and also support a healthy brain and nervous system.
+In particular, Vitamins B6 and B12 are needed to make certain neurotransmitters in your brain that regulate mood.
 They also play a key role in red blood cell formation.
-If you vegetarian or vegan, it’s possible you may be deficient in vitamin B12.
+If you're vegetarian or vegan, it’s possible you may be lacking in vitamin B12 and Zinc.
 The RDA of Vitamin B6 for men ages 19-50 is 1.3 mg/day and the RDA of Vitamin B12 for men 19+ is 2.4 mcg/day.2, †

 What Vitamins Should Men Take in Their 50s and Beyond?